-The Student Health Insurance Plan is adopting all temporary emergency measures put into place by Blue Cross Blue Shield of MA (BCBSMA) to address the COVID-19 outbreak.
+The Student Health Insurance Plan is adopting all (if any) temporary emergency measures put into place by Blue Cross Blue Shield of MA (BCBSMA) to address the COVID-19 outbreak.
 Students enrolled in the Student Health Insurance Plan can access the BCBSMA Coronavirus page for additional information and resources.

 If you waived the Student Health Insurance Plan and have questions about your coverage, please contact your waived insurance plan for information.